databricks/spark-perf/README.md

 3. cd perfs-tests
 4. copy config/config.py.template to config/config.py and modify as necessary.
 Specifically, you must set COMMIT_ID.

-## Developing and Running on a Non-Spark EC2 Cluster
+## Developing and Running on a Non-EC2 Cluster
 The default configuration settings aim to make it easy to run on Amazon using the Spark EC2 scripts.
 To run in another environment, customize config.py.
 For example, when developing and testing this framework, we recommend running a master and slave daemon on your development machine